 Newcrest Mining Management

 In relation to this disclosure, things really do have the potential to get quite messy.
-Reading in yesterday’s Business Day, Newcrest have confirmed that meetings were held prior to June 7th with several investment bank analysts.
+Reading in yesterday’s Business Day.
+Newcrest has confirmed that meetings were held prior to June 7th with several investment bank analysts.

 The notion of “selective” briefings is an issue, although the company has gone to great lengths to confirm that market sensitive information was not disclosed.
-I guess with the British Lions here on tour, State of Origin underway and the upcoming Ashes tests in England, much of the time would have been spent discussing sport, perhaps?
-ASIC have made inquiries and the timeline for an outcome or determination on this is likely to be months away.
+I guess with the British Lions here on tour, State of Origin underway.
+And the upcoming Ashes tests in England, much of the time would have been spent discussing sport, perhaps?
+ASIC has made inquiries and the timeline for an outcome or determination on this is likely to be months away.

-Perhaps the “selectively briefed” analysts were just lucky and called it well, in terms of Newcrest’s problems – a little better than the rest of the market who’s invitation to the briefing must still be in the post.
+Perhaps the “selectively briefed” analysts were just lucky and called it well, in terms of Newcrest’s problems – a little better than the rest of the market who’s an invitation.
+The briefing must still be in the post.